rook/rook/ADOPTERS.md

 # Rook Adopters

 Below is a list of adopters of Rook in **production environments** that have publicly shared the details of their usage as well as the benefits provided by Rook that their business relies on.
-There are additional adopters of Rook, especially those with on-premise deployments, that are not ready to share the details of their usage publicly at this time.
+There are additional adopters of Rook, especially those with on-premises deployments, that are not ready to share the details of their usage publicly at this time.

 * [Pacific Research Platform (UCSD)](https://prp.ucsd.edu/) is funded by the National Science Foundation (NSF) and is described as *"the future of big data collaboration"*.
 Rook provides block storage on baremetal clusters with dedicated NVMEs/SSDs for fast data access by applications such as machine learning, network monitoring, image processing, and physical simulations.
 * [Centre of Excellence in Next Generation Networks (CENGN)](https://www.cengn.ca) uses Rook to deploy and manage Ceph to provide block storage and shared filesystems from heterogeneous mix of nodes with high disk density, and more compute-focused nodes.